jeremyrsmith/patchless/README.md

 ```

 Also, be aware that `patchUpdates` involves a typecast; it's assumed that the `Updates` of the `Patch[T]` value has the
 same type as the `Patchable[T]` that is in implicit scope.
-This is usually a safe assumption, but it's not guaranteed
+This is usually a safe assumption, but it's not *guaranteed*
-to be safe – particularly when circe's configurable generic derivation is used.
-Make sure to use the same configuration
-throughout your project (which you should be doing anyway).
+to be safe.
+In an effort to make it as close as possible to a guarantee, `Patchable` is defined as `sealed`, which means
+that only the blessed derivations can ever be used to create it; these ought to be deterministic for a particular `T`,
+but Scala provides no way to express this and thus a typecast is still necessary.

 ## patchless-circe